ucsc-ospo/ucsc-ospo.github.io/content/osre25/forsponsors.md

   css_class: null
 ---

-**Is your organization looking to better utilize open source and want to support projects that directly benefit your work?**
+**Is your organization looking to use open source more effectively and want to support projects that directly benefit your business or industry?**

 **Does your company want to strengthen the talent pipeline able to work on technologies essential to your organization’s success?**